kellykohlleffel/Fivetran_Connector_SDK/examples/quick_start_examples/nationalparks/README.md

 ## US National Parks data from the National Park Service API

 This script connects to the National Park Service (NPS) API using the Fivetran Connector SDK.
-It retrieves data on U.S. national parks, articles, fees and passes, people, and alerts.
+It retrieves data from multiple tables on U.S. national parks, articles, fees and passes, people, and alerts.
 The data is stored in Fivetran using the SDK's upsert operation.

-**Example usage**: This script demonstrates pulling park, article, feespasses, people, and alerts data from the NPS API, useful for analyzing park details, alerts, fees, passes, associated articles, and historical figures.
+**Example usage**: This script demonstrates pulling data from multiple tables including park, article, feespasses, people, and alerts data from the NPS API, useful for analyzing park details, alerts, fees, passes, associated articles, and historical figures.

-Configuration:
+**Configuration**:
 - An API key is required for accessing the NPS API.
 Replace 'YOUR_API_KEY' in the `API_KEY` variable with your actual API key.
 - Set the `LIMIT` variable to control the number of records retrieved per table.